-At the Network we emphasise open communication between child-therapist and parents.
-For some clinicians, they may decide to do check-ins every once in awhile in order to give general feedback or discuss with parent at beginning, middle and end of treatment, provided the child gives permission to share certain examples; others may ask for parents to use a Parent Report form if parents notice changes in behaviour at home or in school, or for other concerns.
+At the Network we emphasise on open communication between therapist and client/caregiver.
+For some clinicians, they may decide to do check-ins every once in awhile during the therapy progress in order to give general feedback or discuss with parent at beginning, middle and end of treatment, provided the child gives permission to share certain examples; others may ask for parents to use a Parent Report form if parents notice changes in behaviour at home or in school, or for other concerns.
 Check with your therapist how they prefer to work with you.

 What happens if I find the clinician is not professional or effective in their treatment process?

-Every clinician is bound by law to follow ethics and standards of their profession.
+Every therapist is bound by law to follow ethics and standards of their profession.
 They should be registered with their professional body and complaints can be made there.
 Child Behavioral Health Network is not liable for any incidents/injuries and malpractice.

 Some therapists are also registered in healthcare portals that allow for complaints handling to insure quality care.
 For anyone working with youth, you are obligated to register with a klachtenportaalzorg because their services fall under the Youth Act ('Jeugdwet' in Dutch).
 (CBHN is registered at the Klachtenportaalzorg (site in Dutch) but for the ChildCenteredHealing practice of Drs. van den Brink-El Makkaoui whose activities fall under this CBHN's KvK business number)).